top of page

 MotivAction - Role of fronto-striato-motor circuits in effort-based decision-making

 Past research on effort-based decision-making and apathy has mostly focused on a key fronto-striatal network, involving the supplementary motor area, the dorsal anterior cingulate cortex the orbitofrontal cortex and the ventral striatum.
 Further, a few studies have highlighted a role of the motor cortex in effort-based decisions.
-Surprisingly, these two groups of studies have neglected potential interactions between the fronto-striatal and motor structures.
-In this project, we propose leveraging recent technological advances in effective connectivity quantification and modulation to establish an integrative framework questioning the role of recurrent circuits between the fronto-striatal network and the motor cortex.
-The project involves testing the hypothesis that (1) the fronto-striatal network continuously modulates motor cortex activity during decision-making, depending on the efforts and rewards at stake and that (2) an alteration of effective connectivity within fronto-striato-motor circuits would contribute to apathy in Parkinson’s disease patients.
+In this project, we propose leveraging recent technological advances in effective connectivity quantification and modulation to test the role of circuits between the fronto-striatal network and the motor cortex.

 ShizApathy- Neurocomputational basis of apathy in schizophrenia

-The orbitofrontal cortex (OFC) is known to play a pivotal role in deciding to engage in effortful actions to reach rewarding goals – i.e., effort-based decision-making.
-Specifically, recent studies have highlighted the critical role of OFC theta oscillations in reward processing.
-Yet, whether OFC theta oscillations play a causal role in effort-based decision-making has been overlooked.
-This project involves a randomized, double-blind, sham-controlled brain stimulation protocol to address this issue.
+The orbitofrontal cortex (OFC) exhibits dynamic activity changes during effort-based decision-making, and recent studies have underscored the importance of specific neural oscillations in reward processing.
+This project will employ a randomized, double-blind, sham-controlled brain stimulation protocol to establish the causal contribution of these oscillations to effort-based decision-making.
 We combine computational modelling of behavior in an effort-based decision-making with concurrent high-definition transcranial alternating current stimulation (HD-tACS) of the OFC.
 EEG and e-field modelling are also exploited to quantify the effect of HD-tACS on cortical tissues.

 DeepStimSim – Simulating the electric field induced within deep brain structures through non-invasive stimulation

-Brain electrical stimulation allows the modulation of neuron activity in specific brain areas through an electric field applied via electrodes placed on the surface of the skull.
+Brain electrical stimulation allows the modulation of neural activity in specific brain areas through an electric field applied via electrodes placed on the surface of the skull.
 This technique has been widely used to stimulate cortical structures, located at the surface of the brain.
-The project aims to explore the impact of different electrode montages on the stimulation of deep brain structures.
+The project aims to explore the impact of different electrode montages and electrical stimulation techniques on the stimulation of deep brain structures.

 bottom of page